 Holders of non-UK passports are responsible for checking locally and organising their own visa and other entry requirements.

-The rules for travelling in Europe will change if there’s a no-deal Brexit, but you should not need a visa for short trips.
-The European Commission has proposed that British Citizens would be able to visit countries in the Schengen area or elsewhere in the EU for up to 90 days in any 180-day period without a visa.
+The rules for travelling in Europe have changed following Brexit, however, British Citizens can visit countries in the Schengen area or elsewhere in the EU for up to 90 days in any 180-day period without a visa.

 HEALTH & VACCINATIONS

 As tour operators, we cannot give health advice.
 It is very important that you are well-informed about health risks and issues in your chosen destination country before making your booking.
-The information given here and within our predeparture information is intended for guidance only - and is only for certain diseases - and you must consult your doctor in good time prior to travel as to what immunisations and other precautions are needed for your chosen holiday.
+The information given here and within our predeparture information is intended for guidance only and is only for certain diseases.
+You must consult your doctor in good time prior to travel as to what immunisations and other precautions are needed for your chosen holiday.

 - Have a medical and dental check-up before you go.
 For travel everywhere (even within the UK), we recommend you check you are up-to-date with protection against tetanus, polio and hepatitis A.

 - For some tours protection against typhoid, TB, yellow fever and diphtheria is also advised, and you may need to take anti-malarial tablets.
-Our Travel Info sheets (sent to all who book) will outline the main health requirements specific to that tour.
+Our Travel Info sheets (sent to all who book) will outline the main health requirements specific to that tour but we recommend contacting your GP Practice for their advice.

 At least 8 weeks before your trip, check the latest country-specific health advice from the National Travel Health Network and Centre (NaTHNaC) on the TravelHealthPro website.
 Each country-specific page has information on vaccine recommendations, any current health risks or outbreaks, and factsheets with information on staying healthy abroad.
 Guidance is also available from NHS (Scotland) on the FitForTravel website.

 Be aware that the legal status and regulation of some medicines prescribed or purchased in the UK can be different in other countries.
-If you’re travelling with prescription or over-the-counter medicine, read this guidance from NaTHNaC on best practice when travelling with medicines.
-For further information on the legal status of a specific medicine, you’ll need to contact the embassy, high commission or consulate of the country or territory you’re travelling to.
+If you are travelling with prescription or over-the-counter medicine, read this guidance from NaTHNaC on best practice when travelling with medicines.
+For further information on the legal status of a specific medicine, you will need to contact the embassy, high commission or consulate of the country or territory you are travelling to.

 YOUR SAFETY & TRAVEL ADVICE

 Risks to your safety and security are an unavoidable aspect of all travel.
-The best advice on current risks is provided by the UK's Foreign and Commonwealth Office (FCO) Travel Advice unit.
-We strongly recommended that you refer to the relevant FCO Travel Advice - both prior to booking and regularly before you travel.
+The best advice on current risks is provided by the UK's Foreign, Commonwealth and Development Office (FCDO) Travel Advice unit.
+We strongly recommended that you refer to the relevant FCO Travel Advice both prior to booking and regularly before you travel.
 Go to: https://www.gov.uk/foreign-travel-advice

 It is standard Limosa policy for us to send a copy of the relevant FCO Travel Advice to all participants along with their Final Letter.